ibm-cloud-docs/key-protect/index.md

 You should [rotate your root keys](/docs/key-protect?topic=key-protect-key-rotation) (that is, to create a new version of the key) on a regular basis.
 Regular rotations reduce what is known as the "cryptoperiod" of the key, and can also be used in specific cases such as personnel turnover, process malfunctions, or the detection of a security issue.

-Root keys can be rotated manually or on a schedule set by the owner of the key.
+Root keys can be rotated manually or, if the key was created using {{site.data.keyword.keymanagementserviceshort}}, on a schedule set by the owner of the key.
 The [option you choose](/docs/key-protect?topic=key-protect-set-rotation-policy) depends on your preferences and the needs of your use case.

+For more information about rotating keys, check out [Bringing your encryption keys to the cloud](/docs/key-protect?topic=key-protect-importing-keys).

 ### Creating your own key material
 {: #get-started-next-steps-best-practices-key-material}

 While it is comparatively simple to [Base64-encode key material](/docs/key-protect?topic=key-protect-import-root-keys#how-to-encode-root-key-material), it is important to follow [NIST guidelines](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf){: external} when creating your own key material.
 Improperly created key material can make your keys more susceptible to being compromised.
 Unless you feel confident in creating the appropriate key material yourself, the best practice is to let {{site.data.keyword.keymanagementserviceshort}} create your key material for you as part of the key creation process, which follows the latest NIST guidelines.

-Because this key material can be used to [create a duplicate key](#get-started-next-steps-best-practices-key-aliases), whether you have created the key material yourself or exported a {{site.data.keyword.keymanagementserviceshort}} created key, make sure you keep this key material secure.
+Because this key material can be used to [create a functionally duplicate key](#get-started-next-steps-best-practices-key-aliases), whether you have created the key material yourself or exported a {{site.data.keyword.keymanagementserviceshort}} created key, make sure you keep this key material secure.